How Sunshine (UV Rays) Damage Asphalt Shingles

 Weakened Shingles

-When this happens, the shingles weaken and become vulnerable — leading to splits and cracks that may expose the underlayers of your roof.
+When this happens, the shingles weaken and become vulnerable, leading to splits and cracks that may expose the underlayers of your roof.

-Again, you aren’t likely to notice this kind of damage in the summer unless you regularly inspect your roof.
 However, it can cause many problems in the winter, including roof leaks, shingle warping, and even roof warping.

 How to Address UV Ray Damage for Asphalt Shingles